Ad Mitigation

 These bad boys are used by almost about 90% of users.
 They listen in on what's loading, check it against a blacklist, and block anything that matches.
 This can leave blank spaces, weird grey boxes, or even hide parts of the ad while leaving others.

-They use two main tricks:
+They use two methods:

 1. HTTPS request blocking: They watch outgoing requests and block any going to known ad platforms.